-Table 9.7.1 Classification table for pyranometers per ISO 9060 and WMO.
+Table 9.7.1 Valid classification table for pyranometers per ISO 9060:2018 and WMO.
 NOTE: WMO specification of spectral selectivity is different from that of ISO.
 Hukseflux conforms to the ISO limits.
 WMO also specifies expected accuracies.
 ISO finds this not to be a part of the classification system because it also involves calibration.
 Please note that WMO achievable accuracies are for clear days at mid latitudes and that the uncertainty estimate does not include uncertainty due to calibration.
+Continued on next page.